viralplatipuss/SimpleFunctional/README.md

 First, you want to define (or use existing) IO types that your application needs to function.

 You can do this by creating new IO structs that conform to the IO protocol.
-These should be immutable, functionally pure value types.
-Any sub-types should also be the same.
+These should be immutable, functionally pure value types, as well as any sub-types.

 For example, a console IO type, so the app can request to print messages to the console, with an input for when a message is printed: